How to Claim Lost Wages from a Car Accident | Wigod & Falzon

 Experiencing a car accident can be life-altering, especially when it affects your ability to work.
 In Michigan, to claim lost wages from a car accident, you must have physical injuries.
-However, there is much more than meets the eye, and the process is purposefully complicated without the assistance of a lawyer.
+However, there is much more than meets the eye, and the process is deliberately complicated without a lawyer’s assistance.
+It is important to know how to claim lost wages from a car accident.

 Therefore, understanding this process is essential.
 Below, we outline all of the necessary steps to successfully claim lost income after a car accident.